Rha3L/Rha3L/README.md

 Status update:

-🌱 I'm currently studying algorithms and data structures, as well as React testing via React testing library and Jest.
+🌱 I'm currently studying algorithms and data structures, as well as C#.

 🫶 Feel free to check my portfolio website to read more about me and my projects: https://rhaeliang.dev
 <!--